gaehlerm/SoftwareEngineering/README.md

 ## About this book

 Writing a book about software development is hard.
 Harder than writing a book about physics or math.
 Physics and math are accurate sciences and you can derive all your formulas.
 Software engineering on the other hand it not an accurate science.
 There are at most some best practice rules but it is never really clear whether you may apply one rule or another.
 The best example is naming of variables, functions and classes.
 There is no right nor wrong.
 There are only trade offs.
 I can only give you some general rules of thumb and you'll have to figure out yourself how to apply them.
 This will take practice and preferably you'll work together with some more experienced coworker who can help you in case you have any questions.
 This book tries to be a manual, but ultimately you'll have to learn for yourself how to apply the recommendations written in here.

+## A word about Copilot

+My publisher had the idea to include Copilot, one of the new AI code generation tools at the time of writing, into this book.
+And indeed, there are some cases where Copilot can be useful when writing code.
+I tried to make some examples that fit to the corresponding chapters.
+Though I couldn't make examples for every chapter.
+In many cases the content of the chapters were too generic as if code examples would be helping a lot.
+Though in these chapters where I was giving code examples, Copilot was usually able to generate useful code.
+Though sometimes I had to play around a little in order to give me reasonable results and I didn't always get the code I wanted.
+There still has to be done a lot of research on how to use Copilot in the best way.

+In general it can be said that, already at the time of writing, AI code generation is a very useful tool that can help you improve your productivity and the quality of your code significantly if used correctly.
+It also helped me writing this book here.
+Though you always have to be cautios.
+Copilot is not perfect and it can generate code that is not correct.
+It creates just some suggestions.
+Or as it is called: "Copilot".
+It's not a replacement for a software engineer, it's just a tool that assists you with your work.

 # 5. Single responsibility principle